Visual Arts Contest 2017

 About the Contest

-AGI is sponsoring a visual arts contest to celebrate Earth Science Week 2016.
-The visual arts theme for this year is: "Seeing Earth Heritage."
+AGI is sponsoring a visual arts contest to celebrate Earth Science Week 2017.
+The visual arts theme for this year is: "People and the Planet."

 Please see below for contest guidelines.

 Click here to download the visual arts contest entry form.